kylel/kylel.github.io/index.md

 The first line is a decalration of the `main` function.
 Every C program needs an entry point.
 A place that the computer can use to start reading instructions and doing work.
 In C, this is the `main` function.

-This line tells us that we are about to define a function called _main_, that it will take no arguments _(void)_ and return an integer _int_.
-The opening curly bracket _{_ tells us that what follows is a list of instructions that this main program will perform.
-You will see that it is closed on line 3 with _}_.
+This line tells us that we are about to define a function called `main`, that it will take no arguments, `(void)` and return an integer, `int`.
+The opening curly bracket `{` tells us that what follows is a list of instructions that this main program will perform.
+You will see that it is closed on line 3 with `}`.
 In C, all opening brackets will be closed with closing ones.
 Makes sense?
 Right?

-The only instruction in this function body (between the _{}_) is _return 0;_.
-This tells us that the main function returns 0, or that when its finished doing what it needs to do, it will leave behind an integer with value 0.
-All instructions in C end with a _;_.
-When you are starting out you might have a few problems compiling because you forget to put these in place. but youll learn fast.
+The only instruction in this function body (between the `{}`) is `return 0;`.
+This tells us that the main function returns 0, or that when it's finished doing what it needs to do, it will leave behind an integer with value 0.
+All instructions in C end with a semicolon, `;`.
+When you are starting out you might have a few problems compiling because you forget to put these in place.
+But you'll learn fast.

-When your OS runs this program it will find the main function, do all the instructions inside, then exit saving the return value. in this case its just 0.
+When your OS runs this program it will find the main function, do all the instructions inside, then exit saving the return value.
+In this case it's just 0.
 So let's run this bad boy and see what happens.

 ```
 >gcc minimal.c -o minimal.exe
 ```

 This tells our newly installed compiler to compile the C program we wrote and output an executable file called _minimal.exe_.
-The _-o_ stands for "output file name".
+The `-o` stands for "output file name".
 If all goes well you should see...
-Nothing. but if you open the folder you will see a newly created _minimal.exe_ file.
+Nothing.
+But, if you open the folder you will see a newly created _minimal.exe_ file.
 Or using the command prompt:

 ```
 >dir